krismbah/Cryptocurrencies/README.md

-***Deliverable 4: Visualizing Cryptocurrencies Results*** Using knowledge of creating scatter plots with Plotly Express and hvplot, visualize the distinct groups that correspond to the three principal components  created in Deliverable 2, then create a table with all the currently tradable cryptocurrencies using the hvplot.table() function
+***Deliverable 4: Visualizing Cryptocurrencies Results*** Using knowledge of creating scatter plots with Plotly Express and hvplot, visualize the distinct groups that correspond to the three principal components  created in Deliverable 2, then create a table with all the currently tradable cryptocurrencies using the hvplot.table() function:

 Figure 4: